microhomie/microhomie/docs/reference/settings.rst

 .. data:: MQTT_BASE_TOPIC

     The base topic for the homie device.
 Default is ``b"homie"``.
-Value must be bytestring.
+Value must be string.

 Device settings
 ---------------

 .. data:: DEVICE_ID

     The device ID for registration at the broker.
 The device id is also the base topic of the device and must be unique.
-Default is to use a generated ID, hex encoded as bytestring: ``homie.utils.get_unique_id()``.
+Default is to use a generated ID with ``homie.utils.get_unique_id()``.

-    Value must be bytestring and unique.
+    Value must be string and unique.

 .. data:: DEVICE_NAME

     Friendly name of the device.
-Value must be bytestring.
+Value must be string.

 .. data:: DEVICE_STATS_INTERVAL